Sg108/Nearest_Neighbour_stars/README.md

 The project consists of two primary data pipelines designed to create and utilize a model for finding the nearest stars to a given point in 3D space.

 # Ingestion & Training Pipeline:
 This pipeline periodically fetches new or updated data from the Gaia DR3 dataset.
 The data is staged in a Lakehouse, which triggers a streaming process to load it into a clean Delta table.
-Finally, a K-Nearest Neighbors (KNN) model is updated or retrained with this new data to ensure it remains current.
+Finally, a BucketedRandomProjectionLSH model is updated or retrained with this new data to ensure it remains current.

 # Inference & Reporting Pipeline:
 This pipeline is designed for on-demand analysis.
 It accepts Galactic coordinates (X, Y, Z in parsecs) as parameters, uses the pre-trained model to find the top 5 nearest neighbors, and pushes the results to a Power BI dataset, which automatically refreshes the user-facing report.